 If breweries are more your style, then be sure to check out Steam Whistle Brewing Company – you can take a free tour around one of Toronto’s designated ‘green buildings’ and learn all about their award-winning craft beer that puts a green-friendly spin on their product.

-Markets and Shopping in Toronto
+11. Hit The Markets and Shopping Streets

-Want vintage?
-Check out Kensingston Market.
+Want to shop vintage?
+Check out Kensington Market.

 Looking to get some designer duds?
 Look no further than Yorkville and the upscale department store Holt Renfrew.

 Also be sure to check out St. Lawrence Market every Saturday – it was hailed as the world’s best food market by National Geographic in April 2012.

 Oh and if you’re visiting Toronto in the winter, be sure to check out the Toronto Christmas Market for unique gifts!